About this Install Guide

 It supports multiple operating systems, including Arm Linux distributions and macOS, and provides powerful AI assistance for developers working on Arm platforms.

-This guide explains how to install Gemini CLI on macOS and Arm Linux.
+In this guide, you’ll learn how to install Gemini CLI on macOS and Arm Linux.

 You’ll also need to set up authentication for the Gemini API.
 Gemini CLI supports multiple authentication methods, with Google OAuth login being the recommended approach for most users.

-How do I set up authentication for Gemini CLI?
+Set up authentication for Gemini CLI

 Gemini CLI offers three authentication methods.
 Choose the one that best fits your needs.